intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

  9           : allocPLRU(v.sublist(mid + 1, v.length), base: mid + 1 + base);
 10 }
 ```
-Here you can see that the recursion splits on the middle element of a
+Here you can see that the recursion splits on the middle element of
-0/1 vector at line 7, searching left if the node has a '1' otherwise
+the `List` at line 7, searching left if the node has a '1' otherwise
 searching right.
 At the leaf (line 4) it returns the left element if
 the node is '1' otherwise the right element as the LRU `way`.